CiaronHowell/group-project/README.md

 # group-project
-This is the COMP208 group project. oUR
+This is the COMP208 group project.
+Our group consists of myself, Kian Hogg, Ben Darian, Zizi Banda, Huba Benzar and Charlie Foster